akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 Julia can do this by using this [bulk action](https://help.akeneo.com/pim/serenity/articles/product-mass-actions.html) process:
 1. Go to `Settings > Families`
 2. Select all families
-3. Click on the `BULK ACTIONS` button at the bottom of the page
+3. Click on `BULK ACTIONS` at the bottom of the page
 4. Select `Set attributes requirements` and then click on `NEXT`
 5. Click on the `ADD BY GROUPS` dropdown option and `ADD` the `Translations` attribute group
 6. Click on `CONFIRM`